radicle-dev/radicle-decisions/README.md

 The proposal process is meant to drive cross-cutting engineering improvements across Radicle.
-We want the bar for a proposal to be as low as possible - to encourage positive change and alginment among engineers.
-Therefore we see any proposal as valid as long as an engineer inside of Radicle sees the need to formalise or decide on a certain aspect on development.
+We want the bar for a proposal to be as low as possible - to encourage positive change and alignment among engineers.
+Therefore we see any proposal as valid as long as an engineer inside of Radicle sees the need to formalise or decide on a certain aspect off development.
 It can, but doesn't need to be, originate from a discussion on [radicle.community](https://radicle.community).
 A discussion should be lifted into a proposal when enough added benefit has surfaced.